cookaa/newFinalWebsite/src/pages/index.md

     - image: /img/darkbar.png
       text: >
         Dark Chocolate is a personal favorite.
 It is rich and full of flavor, without being overbearingly sweet or bitter.
+Goes well with raspberries and almonds.
     - image: /img/whitebar.png
       text: >
-        White Chocolate offers a very creamy taste of chocolate, going great with some nuts or dark chocolate chips.
+        White Chocolate offers a very creamy taste of chocolate.
+Creamy texture melts in your mouth as you bite down.
+Goes great with some almonds or dark chocolate chips.
     - image: /img/milkbar.png
       text: >
-        Milk Chocolate is loved across so many.
-It is sweet and delicious.
-Just wait till you try it with some toppings!
+        Milk Chocolate is loved by many.
+Sweet and delicious, a wonderful treat for all.
+        Just wait till you try it with some of our special toppings!
     - image: /img/toppings.png
       text: >
         We have selected some of our personal favorite additions for chocolate,